-Northwest Power Act and Non-federal Resources
+Northwest Power Act Background

+Relevant Statutory Authority

+- Section 5(b)(1) of the Northwest Power Act - "Whenever requested, the Administrator shall offer to sell to each requesting public body and cooperative entitled to preference and priority under the Bonneville Project Act of 1937 and to each requesting investor-owned utility electric power to meet the firm power load of such public body, cooperative or investor-owned utility in the Region to the extent that such firm power load exceeds-"

-5(b)(1), Customer Resources and Net Requirements
+Customer Resources

-- 5(b) power sales contracts must account for customer resources. - Section 5(b)(1) of the Northwest Power Act requires Bonneville to offer contracts to serve a customer's firm power load net of its own resources (Non-Federal Resources).
-This is referred to as the customer net requirements. - Net Requirement = Total Retail Load minus Dedicated Resources - Section 5(b)(1) identifies two categories of non-federal resources that a customer is required to take to load: - (5)(b)(1)(A): "the capability of such entity's peaking and energy resources used in the year prior to December 5, 1980, to serve its firm load in the region, and - (5)(b)(1)(B): "such other resources as such entity determines, pursuant to contracts under this chapter, will be used to serve its firm load in the region." - The Regional Dialogue contracts include a net requirements exhibit (Exhibit A) that lists a customer's Dedicated Resources, if any.
+- 5(b)(1) provides that Bonneville serves a customer's firm power load net of its resources. - Section 5(b)(1) calls out two categories of non-Federal resources that a customer is required to take to load.

+"Firm power load . . .
+To the extent that such firm power load exceeds-

+(5)(b)(1)(A): "the capability of such entity's peaking and energy resources used in the year prior to December 5, 1980, to serve its firm load in the region, and

-Resource Removal
+Examples:

+- 1. Customer resource (Mid-C hydro) with a 50 year FERC license; - 2.
+Customer 50-year contract right to purchase hydro output

+(5)(b)(1)(B): "such other resources as such entity determines, pursuant to contracts under this chapter, will be used to serve its firm load in the region."

+Examples:

+- 1. A customer resource (gas plant) with a projected 40 year life; - 2.
+A customer contracts to purchase non-federal power for the period of the contract

-Permanent Resource Removal:
+Permanent Resource Removal